OmdaMukhtar/react-basic/README.md

 - Your thought reactjs vs vuejs
 - Redux vs Vuex

-# Something that i dit't find a time to know it:
+# Some tipics that I dit't find a time to know it:
 - Redux
 - What is .tsx